demodeveloperlab/innerknowing/content/_index.md

     </div>
     <p class="mb-4 mt-4 text-xl font-bold">Private sessions</p>
     <p class="text-muted">
-      I need to know the result after the event.
-I am not taking any more clients.
+      I need to know the results after the event.
+I will not take on any more clients.
 Unless...
     </p>
   </div>
 </div>